cheesegrits/filament-google-maps/README.md

 	/*
 	 | Cache store and duration (in seconds) to use for API results.
 Specify store as null to use the default from
 	 | your cache.php config, false will disable caching (STRONGLY discouraged, unless you want a big Google
 	 | API bill!).
-For heavy usage, we suggest using a dedicated redis store.
+For heavy usage, we suggest using a dedicated Redis store.
 Max cache duration permitted by
 	 | Google is 30 days.
 	 */